Joining Together for a Voice

 - The largest property services union, with 225,000 members in the building cleaning and security industries, including janitors, security officers, superintendents, maintenance workers, window cleaners, and doormen and women.

 - The second largest public services union, with more than 1 million local and state government workers, public school employees, bus drivers, and child care providers.

 Having so many healthcare employees united together has made SEIU a powerful advocate for healthcare workers in Olympia and Washington, DC.

 How much are dues?
 What do they pay for?

 Dues pay the costs of building an effective organization, including our education and training programs, negotiating expenses, newsletters, office expenses, and salaries for officers and a full-time staff who provide research, organizing, communications, and legal support for the union.

 Dues are 1.8 percent of your gross monthly pay, with a cap of $90/month.

-Employees who form a union don’t pay dues until they have negotiated and voted to approve their first contract.
+Employees don’t pay dues until coworkers have negotiated and a majority of coworkers have voted to approve their first contract.

-For employees who are involved in organizing the union at their facility for the first time, there is no initiation fee.
+Employees who are at a facility organizing the union for the first time, and hired prior to the signing of an initial collective bargaining agreement, will not be required to pay an initiation fee.
 For employees hired after the union is formed, there is a one-time $30 initiation fee.
 (Under state law, employees at state facilities don’t pay the fee.)

 Dues cannot be increased unless a majority votes to approve a change.